 A: Chemical etching has the ability to manufacture burr and stress-free precision metal parts with complex geometries while maintaining the flexibility to make last-minute design changes and produce prototypes quickly.
 The use of inexpensive and easily re-iterated digital “photo-tools” allows for low-cost trial and error of design configurations, again often not possible with other methods.

-Which metals are suitable for chemical etching?
+Which materials are suitable for chemical etching?

 A: Virtually any metal can be chemically etched, but as with most metal machining processes some are easier to etch than others.
 Demand from industry often focuses on metals that have attractive attributes, and it is with these metals that Precision Micro’s efforts are focused to ensure its processes are developed in line with its customers’ market demands.